Axis capture of Tobruk: Morning

 The assault opened at 5:20 a.m. on 20 June with an intense air bombardment on the south-eastern perimeter.
 The Luftwaffe flew 588 sorties, the highest sortie rate achieved in the Mediterranean theatre, while the Regia Aeronautica flew 177.
 The total weight of bombs dropped was more than 365 t.
 Gruppe Menny began its attack at 7:00 a.m., which coincided with the opening of the artillery barrage, which had been delayed by late arrivals at their positions; a breach in the line between two strong points had been made at 7:45 a.m.
 The German 900th Engineer Battalion was able to make crossings over the anti-tank ditch, using prefabricated bridging equipment; the first German tanks were across the ditch by 8:30 a.m.
 By then, several strong points had been taken by the infantry, creating a bridgehead 2 km wide.
 The Mahrattas committed their reserves in an abortive counter-attack and although they had been given to understand that a tank battalion would be coming to their assistance, this never materialised.
 The Ariete Division, the spearhead of XX Corps, had failed to penetrate the line held by 2nd Battalion, Cameron Highlanders and were redirected into the breach made by the Afrika Korps and then sent westwards towards Fort Pilastrino.

 After initially thinking that the attack in the south-east was a feint, Klopper's headquarters gave orders for a counter-attack by the 32nd Army Tank Brigade, supported by whatever elements of the Guards and Indian brigades they required.
 The orders were misunderstood at the tank brigade headquarters and they ordered only the 4th RTR to attack.
 The assistance of a battlegroup from the 3rd Battalion, Coldstream Guards was declined through lack of orders.
 The counter-attack might have succeeded if it had been made with greater force, while the Axis armour was still making its way across the anti-tank ditch.
 By the time it had begun, the Afrika Korps had been moving into the perimeter for an hour and a half and the Ariete armoured division was established on their left.
 The 8th Bersaglieri Regiment entered the perimeter and captured several redoubts.
-The 7th RTR moved up in support on their own initiative but half were diverted to assist the Camerons.
+The 7th RTR moved up in support on their initiative but half were diverted to assist the Camerons.
 The Afrika Korps defeated the British armour in detail, aided by constant attack from the air.
 The only British air raid that morning was called for the forward air control "tentacle" to bomb Axis vehicles moving through the south-east breach and was carried out by nine Douglas Bostons escorted by long-range Kittyhawk fighters.